NurMustafaM/NurMustafaM/README.md

 # 👋 Nor Mustafa Mohamad

-Hello, I'm Nor, it pronunce as Nur, a student pursuing an interdisciplinary bachelor's degree in science and technology neuroscience and Science Computer at the Federal University of ABC.
+Hello, I'm Nor, pronounced as Nur, a student pursuing an interdisciplinary bachelor's degree in science and technology neuroscience and Science Computer at the Federal University of ABC.
 I am passionate about the interdisciplinarity of human knowledge and enjoy learning new tools for data analysis with programming any language.

 ## 🎓 Education